 The two steps explained above are repeated for all input pairs, one at a time.
 Fig. 4 presents an example of how the model learns the meaning of a word by processing several input pairs containing usages of the word.
 The figure depicts the change in the meaning probability distribution for the word ball after processing each of the six utterance-scene pairs given in the top portion of the figure.
-Utterances are all taken from the CHILDES database (MacWhinney, 2000); see Section 4.1 for more details.
+Utterances are all taken from the CHILDES database (Mac-Whinney, 2000); see Section 4.1 for more details.
 (Note that the scene representations contain irrelevant meaning symbols, simulating referential uncertainty.
 Also, noise is added to the fourth input pair by removing the meaning element ball from the scene representation.)
-At first, all symbols are equally likely to be the meaning of ball, albeit with a very small probability (t = 0, not shown in the figure).
-After receiving the first input pair (t = 1), the meaning probability of ball slightly increases for those symbols appearing in the scene, and slightly decreases for other (unseen) symbols (note the difference in the intensity of the colors for the observed symbols and for the unseen ones).
-Processing the second input pair causes an increase in the probability of symbols that are common between the first and the second input pairs (i.e., a, ball, be), and a decrease in the probability of the other symbols.
-Receiving more input in which ball co-occurs with ball causes the meaning probability of ball to become more and more skewed towards its correct meaning ball.
-Note that receiving a noisy input pair (t = 4) does not adversely affect the learning process, but may make it slower (the meaning probabilities do not change substantially between t = 3 and t = 4).
+At first, all symbols are equally likely to be the meaning of ball, albeit with a very small probability (t=0, not shown in the figure).
+After receiving the first input pair (t=1), the meaning probability of ball slightly increases for those symbols appearing in the scene and slightly decreases for other (unseen) symbols (note the difference in the intensity of the colors for the observed symbols and for the unseen ones).
+Processing the second input pair causes an increase in the probability of symbols that are common between the first and the second input pairs (i.e., a, ball, be) and a decrease in the probability of the other symbols.
+After receiving an input in which ball co-occurs with ball, but not the other symbols initially in common, the meaning probability of ball becomes more skewed towards its correct meaning ball (t=3).
+Note that receiving a noisy input pair (t=4) does not overly mislead the learner: The learning process may be slowed down (the meaning probabilities do not change substantially between t=3 and t=4), but with additional input in which ball and ball co-occur, the meaning of ball for ball becomes stronger (t=5 and t=6).

-Figure 4: A trace over time of the meaning probability distribution for the word ball.
+Fig. 4.
+A trace over time of the meaning probability distribution for the word ball.